Great Western Four+ Doctoral Training Partnership (NERC)Find a programme

 The Great Western Four+ Doctoral Training Partnership (GW4+ DTP) comprises the University of Bristol, University of Bath, Cardiff University, University of Exeter, British Antarctic Survey, British Geological Survey, Centre for Ecology and Hydrology, the Natural History Museum and Plymouth Marine Laboratory.

 The partnership provides a multidisciplinary training environment for postgraduate students in NERC sciences.
 Due to the nature of the funding, this programme is open primarily to UK students.
-EU student eligibility is still to be confirmed.
 There will be a limited number of studentships available to international students.

 This NERC-funded doctoral training partnership programme offers studentships for 42 months within three research themes: Dynamic Earth, Living World and Changing Planet.